 What is Crohn’s Disease?

 Crohn’s disease is an inflammatory bowel disease (IBD) that can affect any part of the entire gastrointestinal (GI) tract.
 It was first documented in 1932 by Dr. Burrill B. Crohn, for whom the disease is named after.
-He and his colleagues, Dr. Leon Ginzburg and Dr. Gordon D. Oppenheimer described it as a chronic disease that most often affects the end of the small bowel and beginning of the colon.
-It may also affect any part of the GI tract.
+He and his colleagues, Dr. Leon Ginzburg and Dr. Gordon D. Oppenheimer, described it as a chronic disease that most often affects the end of the small bowel and beginning of the colon.

 Symptoms of Crohn’s disease may be acute at first, but may become worse over time if not treated properly.
 Very rarely does the disease present suddenly without warning.

 Much has yet to be researched and studied about Crohn’s disease as it is still unclear what exactly causes it.
 However, there are a few telltale early warning signs that can help with diagnosis and treatment either medically, surgically or with natural supplements.